Artificial Sweeteners: Reviewing the Oral Health Effects of Different Sugar Alternatives

 • AAPD supports the use of xylitol and other sugar alcohols as noncariogenic sugar substitutes.

-• AAPD recognizes that presently, there is a lack of consistent evidence showing a significant reduction in mutans and dental caries in children.
+• AAPD recognizes that presently, there is a lack of consistent evidence showing a significant reduction in S. mutans and dental caries in children.

 • AAPD recognizes that the large dose and frequency of xylitol used in clinical trials may be unrealistic in clinical practice.